Xyfir/Documentation/ptorx/help.md

 - **Find and Replace**
   - Finds and replaces content in the email's message body.
-  - When *Use Regular Expressions* is enabled, you gain special capabilities in the 'Replace' value via the `$` character.
+  - When *Regular Expression* is enabled, you gain special capabilities in the 'Replace' value via the `$` character.
     - `$$`: If you just want to insert a '$' character, you'll have to use `$$`.
     - `$&`: Inserts the matched substring.
     - ``$` ``: Inserts the portion of the string that precedes the matched substring.
     - `$'`: Inserts the portion of the string that follows the matched substring.
     - `$n`: Where *n* is a non-negative integer lesser than 100, inserts the nth parenthesized submatch string.
-  - When *Use Regular Expressions* is enabled, a handful of regular expression flags are available to you.
+  - When *Regular Expression* is enabled, a handful of regular expression flags are available to you.
     - `g`: Global match - Find all matches rather than stopping after the first match.
     - `i`: Ignore case - Treat A and a, B and b, C and c, etc as the same characters.
     - `m`: Multiline - Treat beginning and end characters (^ and $) as working over multiple lines (i.e., match the beginning or end of each line (delimited by \n or \r), not only the very beginning or end of the whole input string).